jbaudanza/project-packets/chat-room/chat-room.md

 To do this, you need to use a server.
 A server is a computer that is always online and connected to the Internet.

 Setting up and running your own server can be expensive and difficult.
 Firebase is a company that has servers, and allows you to build applications that use them.
+The chat application that you will build will use Firebase's servers to allow users to communicate with each other.

-For more information, visit www.firebase.com and read the documentation.
+For more information on how Firebase works, visit www.firebase.com and read through the documentation.

 ## Files